 When it comes to football, the New York Giants are famous for beating the New England Patriots twice in the Super Bowl, both times being considered the underdog.
 Their first win over New England was particularly historic as they kept New England from being the first team to have a perfect 19-0 season.
 Eli Manning is often just known as the younger brother of the inarguably more talented Peyton Manning, but he is a legend in New York for bringing those two Super Bowls to the city.
 The New York Jets on the other hand are much less renowned, especially as of late, but they were famous for beating the Baltimore Colts in Super Bowl III as an underdog as well (led by Hall-of-Fame quarterback Joe Namath).

 Basketball has been somewhat underwhelming for both the New York Knicks and the Brooklyn Nets as of late, but both teams have had their moments.
-The Knicks were led by Carmelo Anthony for many years, and the Nets, while having arguably less star power during Carmelo’s run with the Knicks, are primed to make a splash in 2019 free agency, potentially netting both Kevin Durant and Kyrie Irving.
-If that ends up being the case, they very well could be favorites to win an NBA championship in the next few years (although probably not next year since Kevin Durant will be recovering from an Achilles tear).
+The Knicks were led by Carmelo Anthony for many years, and the Nets, while having arguably less star power during Carmelo’s run with the Knicks, made a splash in 2019 free agency, netting both Kevin Durant and Kyrie Irving.
+They very well could be favorites to win an NBA championship in the next few years (although probably not next year since Kevin Durant will be recovering from an Achilles tear).

 And to round out the Big Four of Sports, we have hockey.
 Although New York has not won much in this sport as of late, the Islanders were definitely a surprise last season by nabbing a playoff sport and sweeping the Pittsburgh Penguins (before ultimately getting swept by the Carolina Hurricanes).
 They are undoubtedly looking up, as are the Rangers, if only by virtue of them being near the bottom of the league and thus inevitably have no were else to go but up.